every card game deserves scryfall, but especially this one

 proudly coded with AI

-Development has mostly consisted of being kind, patient, collaborative, curious, supportive, and extremely firm and uncompromising, toward my AI helpers:
+Development began with being kind, patient, collaborative, curious, supportive, and extremely firm and uncompromising, toward my AI helpers:

-Software development can go fast too in the modern day.
-'Vibecoding' is an early-2025 insult; these days it's just 'coding', but with DWIM tools that massively accelerate development.
-Of course, I the human take responsibility for what I've published here.
-And I wouldn't feed you mid-2025's LLM output without reading it and then being pedantic and annoying to the LLM about taste, style, actually doing effective testing, phrasings and terminology, specific technical details, positionings, colors, getting the details of Grand Archive right, bugs and fixing them, my idiosyncratic vision.... and so on and on.
+Of course, I as the human here take full responsibility for what I'm publishing.
+And I wouldn't feed you LLM output, especially as it's merely late 2025 LLM output, without reading it — and then being pedantic and annoying to the LLM about taste, style, actually doing effective testing, phrasings and terminology, specific technical details, positionings, colors, getting the details of Grand Archive right, bugs and fixing them, my idiosyncratic vision.... and so on and on.

-Even if I didn't hand-build it, I own this.
+Even if I didn't hand-craft the code, I own this.
 Let me know if there's problems.

 stores we track